rockstor/rockstor-doc/soho.rst

 Once the disk is ready to be booted, insert it in your soon to be RockStor Fileserver and start the machine.
-You may need to change the boot order in BIOS to boot from the USB flash drive.
+You may need to change the boot order in BIOS to boot from the CD/DVD drive.
 This is achieved by booting the system and pressing **F12** key on most systems.
 Soon, the RockStor splash screen should appear beginning the installation process.